-Professors: Fraser (Chair), Girdler, Langeland, Moore, Salinas, Tanis, A. Wollenberg, M. Wollenberg
+Professors: Fraser (Chair), Girdler, Langeland, Martinez Peña y Valenzuela, Moore, Salinas, Sundararaj, A. Wollenberg, M. Wollenberg

 The mission of our department and curriculum is to educate students in the field of biology and foster a community of learning and practice.
 Our approaches are embedded in the context of a Kalamazoo College liberal arts education.
 Through our courses, research collaborations, advising, and departmental experiences, we help all students find their place in science and develop a biologist's keen awareness of the natural world.
 Specifically, our goal is that all students who participate in Biology will: